gcongiu/gcongiu.github.io/index.md

 ## About Me

-I am a Research Scientist working in the Performance Group at Innovative Computing Laboratory (ICL), University of Tennessee Knoxville.
+I am a Research Scientist working in the Performance group at Innovative Computing Laboratory (ICL), University of Tennessee Knoxville.
 Before joining ICL in July 2022 I was a Postdoctoral Fellow at Argonne National Laboratory (ANL), where I worked in the Programming Models and Runtime Systems group.